bodhiswattwa/Automated-Blind-Controls/README.md

 ------------------------------------------------------------------------------

 <ol>
-<li> **DHT.cpp and DHT.h:** These files allow the reading from the DHT11 sensor.
+<li> <strong>DHT.cpp and DHT.h:</strong> These files allow the reading from the DHT11 sensor.
 Once humidity and temperature of the surrounding is recorded, it can be displayed in degrees Celsius or Fahrenheit.
 </li>

 <li> photoresistor.cpp and photoresistor.h: These files allow the reading from the photoresistor.
 Once the degree of ambient light is recorded, it outputs an intensity level of the light, ranging from 1 to 5, with 5 being the largest intensity.